FrankLef/cookiecutter-proj/{{cookiecutter.project_slug}}/docs/reference.md

 reference for the technical implementation of the project code.

-## Main
+## Dispatch

-Functions used to process the main flow.
+Functions used to process the functional flow.

-::: src.main
+::: src.dispatch

 ## Helpers and utilities